alpha-coder21/PhishGuard/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-This project is open source and available under the MIT License.
+This project is for educational purposes.